-1. Broad match: This is the default match type that all keywords get assigned to.
-With broad match keywords your ads can show up even on searches with synonyms, misspellings and related searches.
+- Broad match: This is the default match type that all keywords get assigned to.
+With broad match keywords, your ads can show up even on searches with synonyms, misspellings, and related searches.

-2. Phrase match: Ads for phrase match show up on searches that match a phrase, or a close variation of the phrase.
+- Phrase match: Ads for phrase match show up on searches that match a phrase or a close variation of the phrase.
 The search can also have additional words before or after the keyword.
-Ads don’t show up, however, if a word is added to the middle of a phrase match keyword, or if the phrase is reordered in some way.
+Ads don’t show up, however, if a word is added to the middle of a phrase match keyword or if the phrase is reordered in some way.

-3. Exact match: For exact match keywords ads appear on searches that match the exact term or are a very close variation of that exact term.
+- Exact match: For exact match keywords, ads appear on searches that match the exact term or are a very close variation of that exact term.
 Ads can also show up for reordered phrases, given that the phrase’s meaning remains the same.

 This video explains how the different keyword match types work:

-Google AdWords allows you to promote your offers to your target audience via search and display ads on a medium that your visitors are bound to use.
-By choosing the right keywords, creating optimized ads and connected them to dedicated and relevant post-click landing pages you ensure that your product/service gets the promotion strategy it deserves.
+Google Ads allows you to promote your offers to your target audience via search and display ads on a medium that your visitors are bound to use.
+By choosing the right keywords, creating optimized ads, and connecting them to dedicated and relevant landing pages, you ensure that your product/service gets the promotion strategy it deserves.